vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ## Role permission requirements

 The required user roles for each synchronization command are different.
-The required roles for each command are as follows (A check mark indicates the role have the permission).
+The required roles for each command are as follows (A check mark indicates that the role has the permission).

 | Command                              | God  | Admin | DBA  | User | Guest |